EsterfanoLopes/rpg_vault/(SD) RPG Da Rapaziada/characters/Jorge A.md

 ## Notable Equipment
 - Bronze Dagger +1
 ## Stars and wishes
+- Were possessed by a ghost in the labyrinth, southwest of the labyrinth.
 - To bring magic items to the mage so he can be free
 ## Campfire stories
 -